-A while back, I created a hanging orb plant basket to dress up said tree.
+A while back, I created a hanging orb plant basket to dress up this same tree.
 Call me biased but I think it looks pretty cool.
 Using the same hardware store materials, I created a series of hanging solar light orbs.
-And this is how I showed this green tree the light…
+And this is how I show off this green tree the light…

 – 3/4″ galvanized steel hanging tape

 – wire snips or heavy duty scissors